UPDATED FOR HMRC GUIDANCE ON 12 JUNE 2020

 HMRC's guidance remains unclear on these, and so directors should be wary that the more activities they undertake whilst on furlough, the greater the chance of HMRC refusing to pay the grant under the scheme.

-With the prospect of a change in the CJRS rules from July, this will become less of an issue, as a furloughed director could be brought back into the company on a part time basis whilst the government continues to pay the grant, albeit at a reduced rate.
+However, from 1 July this becomes less of an issue, as a furloughed director could be brought back into the company on a part time basis.

 Companies House has published an article: 7 duties of a company director.